OwenRichards1/ADO-Python-RESTfulAPI/README.md

 ## **ADO-WI.py**

 This script will first convert a CSV file into a JSON file.
 The script reads data from a CSV file and converts the data into a correct format for JSON.
-The two files that are required to run the script are:
+The file that is required for the script to run is:

 - **sampleInfo.csv**
-- **workItem.json**

-The CSV file must be in the same directory as the script and named **sampleInfo.csv**.
-The JSON file will be created in the same directory as the script and will be named **workItem.json**.
+The JSON file will be created in /json-output and will be named the following:

+- **workItem.json**.

+**NOTE:** The JSON file will be overwritten each time the script is run.

 The data is read from the CSV file and is appended to an array.
 The array is then written to the JSON file.
 The number of rows that are read from the CSV file can be are changed through user input - this is to ensure that the correct number of work items are created.